neurake/phpblog/README.md

 define('LOCALHOST', 'localhost');
-define('USERNAME', 'root'); //Your Database username instead of 'root' define('PASSWORD', ''); //Your Database Password instead of null/empty define('DBNAME', 'mlb2018'); //Your Database Name if it's not 'mlb2018'
+define('USERNAME', 'root'); //Your Database username instead of 'root' define('PASSWORD', ''); //Your Database Password instead of null/empty define('DBNAME', 'phpblog'); //Your Database Name if it's not 'mlb2018'

-define('SITEURL', 'http://localhost/phpmultilingualblog/'); //Update the home URL of the project if you have changed port number or it's live on server
+define('SITEURL', 'http://localhost/phpblog/'); //Update the home URL of the project if you have changed port number or it's live on server

 ?>
 ```